 - Delirium Tremens (9%) – spicy ale with a pink elephant on the bottle;

 - Hoegaarden (4,9%) – brewed from equal parts of wheat and malted barley, with a bit cloudy look to it;

 - Leffe (Leffe Brune 6.5%, Leffe Blond 6.6%) – dark or light, fit for all tastes;

-- Westmalle Tripel (9,5%) – blond top-fermented beer from Trappist Abbey is a classical Belgian beer.
+- Westmalle Tripel (9,5%) – blond top-fermented beer from Trappist Abbey is a classic Belgian beer.

 Must see places in Brussels

-A big park is surrounding U-shaped complex of buildings, which are dominated by triumphal arch.
-Near the arch are located Military museum and Art / History museum.
+A big park is surrounding the U-shaped complex of buildings, which are dominated by a triumphal arch.
+Near the arch are located Military museum and Art / History Museum.